• Skip to primary navigation

 Ingredients

-• 2 cups Crimini or Button mushrooms, washed and dried, thinly sliced
+• 6 cups (about 1½-pounds) mixed mushrooms (Crimini, Shiitake, Button, Oyster) washed and dried, thinly sliced

 Instructions

 • Prep the pan and cook the onions.
 Coat the bottom of a large sauté pan with olive oil and place it over low-medium heat.
-Add the onions and stirring often, cook until soft, about 7 minutes.
+Add the onions and, stirring often, cook until soft and slightly golden, about 7 minutes.
+Add the thyme, mix and sauté for another 30 seconds or so, until it's very aromatic.

 • Add the mushrooms and thyme.
-Turn the heat up, add a bit more olive oil and the mushrooms.
-Stirring often, cook until they begin to brown, about 5 minutes.
-Add the thyme and stir.
-Cook for another 30 seconds or so.
+Turn the heat up, add a bit more olive oil and half of the mushrooms.
+Stirring often, cook until they've shrunk considerably.
+Then add the other half and sauté until they're all beginning to brown.

 Calorie count is only an estimate.